derric/cleanthesis/README.md

 ## Documentation and Support

-The [documentation](doc/cleanthesis-doc.pdf) gives an overview of available package options.
+You can learn the [basics of LaTeX](https://www.overleaf.com/learn/latex/Creating_a_document_in_LaTeX) on Overleaf.

+The [Cleanthesis documentation](doc/cleanthesis-doc.pdf) gives an overview of available package options.
 Please use [Stack Exchange](http://tex.stackexchange.com/questions/tagged/cleanthesis) for questions about **using** *Clean Thesis*; and add the tag **cleanthesis** to your question.
 GitHub issues are for development purposes, e.g, reporting actual bugs or requesting new features.

 ## Going further